munnep/provider_network_mirror/README.md

 - A terraform CLI configuration file will be placed on the server which will use the Nginx Webserver to download terraform provider from

 After this you will manually login to the Vagrant virtual machine **tf** and initialize terraform.
-You will see the download of the provider happening from the local webserver instead of the public internet
+You will see the download of the provider happening from the nginx virtual machine instead of the public internet

 # Prerequisites